 An indie label is a labor of love, so it is really important to hold out for some music you really believe in.
 When you've decided to start a label, you can feel like it's pretty urgent to go NOW.
 In the long run, waiting until you have a record you love and can't wait to bring to the world is worth it.

-Distributors sometimes often M&D deals - they pay for manufacturing up front and recoup it from sales.
+- Distributors sometimes often M&D deals in which they pay for manufacturing up front and recoup it from sales.
 It helps with your cash flow in the short term, but these deals are becoming more of a rarity.

 - Print media